dotnet/docs-maui/docs/user-interface/controls/carouselview/layout.md

 }
 ```

-The `OnImageTapped` event handler is executed in response to an `Image` object being tapped, and changes the dimensions of the image (and its parent `Frame`, so that it's more easily viewed:
+The `OnImageTapped` event handler is executed in response to an `Image` object being tapped, and changes the dimensions of the image (and its parent <xref:Microsoft.Maui.Controls.Frame>, so that it's more easily viewed:

 :::image type="content" source="media/layout/runtime-resizing.png" alt-text="Screenshot of a CarouselView with dynamic item sizing.":::